mwat56/Nele/README.md

 You can, however, specify the month you're interested in by adding a data part defining the month you want to see (`/m/yyyy-mm`), like `/m/2019-04` to see the acticles from April 2019.
 * `/ml/mentionedname` allows you to search for `@mentionedname` (but you'll input it without the at sign `@` because that has a special meaning in an URL).
 Provided the given `@mentionedname` was actually used in one or more of your articles a list of the respective articles will be shown.
-* `/n/` gives you the newest 20 articles.
+* `/n/` gives you the newest 30 articles.
 The number of articles to show can be added to the URL like `/n/5` to see only five articles, or `/n/100` to see a hundred.
-If you want to see the articles in slices of, say, 10 per page (instead of the default 20/page) you could use the URL `/n/10,10` and to see the secong slice user `/n/10,20`, the third with `/n/10,30` and so on.
+If you want to see the articles in slices of, say, 10 per page (instead of the default 30/page) you could use the URL `/n/10,10` and to see the second slice user `/n/10,20`, the third with `/n/10,30` and so on.
 However, as long as there are more articles available, there will be a `»»` link at the bottom of the page to ease the navigation for you.
 * `/p/1234567890abcdef` shows you a single article/posting (the ID is automatically generated).
 This kind of URL your users will see when they choose on another page to see the single article per page by selecting the leading `[*]` link.